SSPO: Subsentence-level Policy Optimization: Related Works

+Importance sampling plays a central role in policy-gradient RL, and is a core component of GRPO-style updates.
+In GRPO, the importance ratio is computed at the token level.
+While this fine-grained design directly optimizes each token, it also makes the update highly sensitive to outliers.
+As a result, the variance and token-level noise can be substantial, and these effects compound with increasing response length, which may eventually trigger unstable learning dynamics or even training collapse.

+To address this issue, GSPO computes the importance ratio at the response level, which reduces variance and mitigates the accumulation of token-level noise.
+However, assigning a single ratio to an entire response introduces a different failure mode under PPO-style clipping: extreme token-level deviations can be “washed out” when aggregated, causing the clipping fraction to approach zero and effectively retaining whole responses even when parts of them are unreliable.
+This weakens the intended regularization effect of clipping and can lead to unstable policy updates.

+We therefore propose SSPO, which computes importance ratios at the subsentence (truncated-sentence) level: tokens within the same subsentence share one importance ratio.
+This intermediate granularity strikes a balance between GRPO and GSPO—preserving GSPO’s stability benefits while avoiding the tendency to indiscriminately retain entire responses—thereby enabling more reliable and data-efficient learning.

 Concurrent work proposed the LPO \citep{li2025every} 10 days before our submission date.
 LPO proposed Sentence granularity Importance Sampling, which is similar to ours, and validated its effectiveness in a one-trillion-parameter model.
-However, LPO applies \textit{token-level} normalization, meaning that advantage estimation $\hat{A_{i}}$ is averaged over the total token length $|y_{i}|$, which means $\hat{A_{i}}$ is influenced by response length.
-In contrast to LPO, we hold the idea that advantage estimation $\hat{A_{i}}$ is independent of response length.
-Therefore, SSPO averages $\hat{A_{i}}$ on \textit{response-level}, which is the same as GSPO.
+However, LPO adopts token-level aggregation, where each token contributes equally to the overall loss.
+In contrast, we use response-level aggregation, where each response is weighted equally in the loss—consistent with GSPO.
 Additionally, LPO uses a standard fixed \textit{PPO-Clip} \citep{schulman2017proximal}, while SSPO introduces a novel \textit{adaptive entropy clipping} mechanism (Sec. \ref{sec4.2}), which is designed to dynamically adjust the magnitude of updates and mitigate entropy collapse.